puppetlabs/trapperkeeper/README.md

 * [Test Utils](#test-utils)
 * [Hopes and Dreams](#hopes-and-dreams)

+## Installation

+Add the following dependency to your `project.clj` file:

+    [puppetlabs/trapperkeeper "0.3.4"]

 ## TL;DR: Quick Start

+### Lein Template

+A leinengen template is available that shows a suggested project structure:

+    lein new trapperkeeper my.namespace/myproject

+Note that the template is intended to suggest a specific namespace organization;
+it's just intended to show you how to write a service, a web service, and tests for each.

+### Hello World

 Here's a "hello world" example for getting started with trapperkeeper.